awade/elog-alpine/README.md

 or by any other way you make/mount a volue to docker.

 You can then access from a browser at http://localhost:8080

+## Some asides
+The current image builds from latest alpine and the lastest released version of elog.
+In time I will pin down versions so that the docker is stable against changes in the dependancies.

+There are also issues with the way the Dockerfile is composed that mean that build files are not removed in the same layer in which they are created.
+This blows out the size of the image.

+v0beta Docker doesn't currently support SSL

+v0beta Docker is a bare bones implantation without imagemagick or ckeditor.
+These will come later.